 - All students in Key Stage 3 receive two fifty minute periods a fortnight.

-- In Year 8 students cover a wide range of topics from Rap, Keyboard Skills, Music Elements, Graphic Scores, Rhythm, Styles of Music.
+- In Year 8 students cover a wide range of topics such as, Getting to know the Keyboard, The Elements of Music and Rhythm.
 All students have the opportunity to take part in music making through the use of keyboards and percussion instruments.
 This also allows them to work with others, in groups or in pairs and also to develop their skills as individual learners.

 - In Year 9 students build on the foundations established in Year 8.
-They will cover topics such as Music notation, Keyboard skills, Riff and Hooks.
-Form and Structure.
+They will cover topics such as Music notation, Keyboard skills and Bandlab.
 Students will continue to develop their knowledge and skills throughout the year.

-- In Year 10 students will continue to study topics such as Music Theory II, Keyboard skills, chords and Film Music.
+- In Year 10 students will continue to study topics such as Chords and Accompaniments, Garageband and Film Music.

 - The aim throughout the course of Key Stage 3 is that students will develop transferrable skills which they can carry through to GCSE and A Level.